Crowd4SDG/crowdnalysis/README.md

   - Fit the model parameters provided that the consensus is already known
   - Given the parameters of a generative model (Multinomial, Dawid-Skene); sample annotations, tasks, and workers (i.e., annotators)
+  - Conduct prospective analysis of the 'accuracy vs. number of annotations' for a given set of models
   - Visualize the error-rate matrix for annotators
-  - Conduct predictive analysis of the accuracy vs. number of annotations for a given set of models
   - Visualize the consensus on annotated images in `HTML` format